Hunter Biden courtroom drama raises stakes for his father

 Why We Wrote This

 A plea deal over tax and gun charges against Hunter Biden fell apart Wednesday.
-The courtroom drama raises the stakes for President Biden and his campaign.
+The courtroom drama heightens the political risk for President Biden and his campaign.

 House Republicans, who had labeled Hunter Biden’s original plea bargain a “sweetheart deal,” have been conducting their own investigations of the younger Mr. Biden’s business dealings, as well as the Department of Justice’s handling of his case.
 A congressional hearing last week featured testimony from two Internal Revenue Service agents who claimed that Justice officials slow-walked or otherwise impeded their investigation.